Welcome to the Essex County Environmental Center!

 Trap rock Glade/Outcrop Community:

 The trap rock glade/outcrop community is globally rare and was the principal reason the Nature Conservancy was interested in protecting High Mountain.
-Trap rock Glade/Outcrop communities, a globally impaired community type, consists primarily of grasses and forbs with occasional red cedar.
+Trap rock Glade/Outcrop communities, a globally impaired community type, consists primarily of grasses and forbs with occasional Red Cedar.

 Prickly Pear Cactus may also be present.
 Hickory-Ash-Red Cedar woodland is also dominated in the trap rock glade/outcrop community.
 Rare Rock Outcrop Plants include Torreys Mountain Mint and Dewey’s Sedge among other rare plants.